-Health and Safety positions were filled and all Health and Safety Representatives were appointed for each workplace.
-All also attended the Health and Safety Committee meetings.
-Health and Safety Representatives were informed of the importance of the smooth functioning of the committees and that if they cannot attend these meetings regularly due to work or other reasons, they must inform the OHS Officer timeously.
+As at 30 June 2016 all Health and Safety positions was 100% filled, Health and Safety Representatives were 100% appointed for each workplace, attendance of Health and Safety Committee meetings was 100%, which is very good.
+All Health and Safety Representatives were once again informed of the importance of the smooth functioning of the committees and that if they cannot attend these meetings regularly due to work or other reasons that they must inform the OHS Officer timeously.